rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

 .. py:function:: xcorr(x1, x2 = None, Trange = np.array([-0.5, 0.5]), binsize = 0.001, normed=False, **kwargs)

-   Calculates the ISIs in x1 or x1 vs x2 within a given range
+   Calculates the ISIs in x1 or x1 vs x2 within a given range.

-   :param x1: The times of the spikes emitted by the
+   :param x1: The times of the spikes emitted by the first cluster in seconds.
-              cluster(s) in seconds
-   :type x1: array_like
+   :type x1: np.ndarray
-   :param x2: The times of the spikes emitted by the
+   :param x2: The times of the spikes emitted by the second cluster in seconds.
+If None, x1 is used.
-              cluster(s) in seconds
-   :type x2: array_like
+   :type x2: np.ndarray, optional
-   :param Trange: Range of times to bin up in seconds
+   :param Trange: Range of times to bin up in seconds (default is [-0.5, 0.5]).
-                  Defaults to [-0.5, +0.5]
-   :type Trange: array_like
+   :type Trange: np.ndarray or list, optional
-   :param binsize: The size of the bins in seconds
+   :param binsize: The size of the bins in seconds (default is 0.001).
-   :type binsize: float
+   :type binsize: float, optional
-   :param normed: Whether to divide the counts by the total
-                  number of spikes to give a probabilty
+   :param normed: Whether to divide the counts by the total number of spikes to give a probability (default is False).
-   :type normed: bool
+   :type normed: bool, optional
-   :param \*\*kwargs - just there to suck up spare parameters:

-   :returns:
+   :param \*\*kwargs: Additional keyword arguments.
+   :type \*\*kwargs: dict

-             A BinnedData object containing the binned data and the bin edges
+   :returns: A BinnedData object containing the binned data and the bin edges.
    :rtype: BinnedData